-Our favourite tool to help us meditate (no, we're not affiliated) is the afore-mentioned Calm app, but you can do it however you like.
+We’ve got a whole library of meditations in our membership, but you can do it however you like.
 We just want to give you our four favourite and really REALLY compelling reasons you should make meditation a part of your everyday.

 Here’s our top 4 reasons to meditate: